lukecav/awesome-wp-developer-tools/README.md

 * [Multisite Enhancements](https://wordpress.org/plugins/multisite-enhancements/) - Enhance Multisite for Network Admins with different topics.
 * [Multisite Post Duplicator](https://wordpress.org/plugins/multisite-post-duplicator/) - Duplicate/Copy/Clone any individual page, post or custom post type from one site on your multisite network to another.
 * [Multisite Post Duplicator Auto Post](https://github.com/magicstickuk/multisite-post-duplicator-auto-post) - Auto duplicate posts to a select range of sites on save of post.
-* [New Project Boilerplate](https://github.com/craigsimps/new-project-boilerplate) - Using Composer and WPStarter, this repository is used to kick off new WordPress projects and installs WordPress, Genesis, my Genesis starter theme and common plugins (free and premium).
-Premium plugins are made available using SatisPress.
 * [New User Approve](https://wordpress.org/plugins/new-user-approve/) - Allow administrators to approve users once they register.
 Only approved users will be allowed to access the site.
 * [NinjaDB](https://wordpress.org/plugins/ninjadb/) - Query Builder Database Wrapper for WordPress, Build for developers by developers.
 * [Parsedown Party](https://wordpress.org/plugins/parsedown-party/) - Markdown editing for WordPress.